Cyansky P50R

 ModeSpecified runtimeMeasured runtime ANSITime till shut off

-High II2h*3h 48min3h 48min
+High II2h*3h 48m3h 48m

 *ANSI figures are based on the actual measured performance figures!

 A few things.
 The driver is a fully regulated unit, with a direct-drive FET for Turbo.
-The outputs are nice a flat, and regulated for as long as the battery can supply 5 volts to the MCU before dropping to LVP.
+The outputs are nice and flat, and regulated for as long as the battery can supply 5 volts to the MCU before dropping to LVP.
 No issues there.
-The ATR works great, with no zigzagging output throttling, and it kept the light around 50-52 C for High II and Turbo.
+The ATR works great, with no zigagging output throttling, and it kept the light around 50-52 C for High II and Turbo.
 However, here’s where it got a little wonky and a bit disappointing.

 Using the stock cell, I got nowhere near 12,000 Lumens, and there was an odd brightness ramp-up from start, starting at 4136 Lumens and rising to 7040 after about 5 seconds.
 Hmmmm.
 I actually ran the Turbo test a second time to capture the full start up and step down to verify my results and it was pretty much identical.
 The proximity sensor was disabled before the test, and it didn’t appear it was interfering with the testing.
 The runtimes are somewhat consistent, although the brightness figures didn’t match so I based the ANSI reading on the measured outputs.